 "I only just found out what selfies were.
 I thought it was something entirely different!
 It's just a silly moment," he told Reuters ahead of his latest exhibition at London's National Portrait Gallery.

 "People won't be doing it in six months' time.
 There will be another craze, I can't see the point."

-"When you look at a colour picture, you kind of look at the colour before you look at the message, whereas black and white cuts out the colour, so you go straight to the message."
+"When you look at a color picture, you kind of look at the color before you look at the message, whereas black and white cuts out the color, so you go straight to the message."

 Showing no signs of slowing despite his age, Bailey says he spends his time working on various projects across film, sculpture and photography, adding he never gets nostalgic.

 "I'm only interested in now, this moment.
 Because that is the only thing we have in life, it's now, this moment.
 When this moment is gone, it's another moment," he said.

 "But I'd thought I'd have a word with the devil at the crossroads and see if I can get a bit more time."

 (Additional reporting by Freya Berry; Editing by Pravin Char)

 - Police seek motive in fatal Washington state school shooting